 Furthermore, in June 2016, the United Kingdom held a referendum in which voters approved an exit from the European Union, commonly referred to as "Brexit."
-As a result of the referendum, negotiations are expected to commence to determine the future terms of the United Kingdom's relationship with the European Union, including the terms of trade between the United Kingdom and the European Union.
+As a result of the referendum, negotiations have commenced to determine the future terms of the United Kingdom's relationship with the European Union, including the terms of trade between the United Kingdom and the European Union either during a transitional period or more permanently.
 Although it is unknown what those terms will be, it is possible that there will be greater restrictions on the movement of goods and people between the United Kingdom and European Union countries and increased regulatory complexities, which could affect NTIC's ability to sell its products in certain European Union countries.
+Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the United Kingdom determines which European Union laws to replace or replicate.
 Brexit could adversely affect European and worldwide economic and market conditions and could contribute to instability in global financial and foreign exchange markets, including volatility in the value of the British pound and Euro.
 In addition, other European countries may seek to conduct referenda with respect to continuing membership with the European Union.
 NTIC does not know to what extent these changes will impact its business.
 Any of these effects of Brexit, and others that NTIC cannot anticipate, could adversely affect its business, operations and financial results.